ssusin270/cmasite/_posts/2021-12-14-Reducing-Valuation-Bias-by-Addressing-Appraiser-and-Property-Valuation-Commentary.md

 author: Chandra Broadnax and James Wylie
 ---

-_This blog post was originally posted at the [FHFA Insights Blog](https://www.fhfa.gov/blog/insights/reducing-valuation-bias-by-addressing-appraiser-and-property-valuation-commentary)_

 ## ​​Key Takeaways

 * Examples of overt references to race, ethnicity, and other prohibited bases under federal fair lending laws in appraisals and other property descriptions persist, indicating the continued presence of valuation bias.